-This paper is arranged as follows.
-In Sec. \hyperref[Sec:Prelim]{II} we discuss the preliminaries.
-In Sec. \hyperref[Sec:Main_res]{III} we present the main results of this work.
-More specifically, in Sec. \hyperref[Sec:Main_res_asymp]{III.A}, we provide a physically meaningful full way to compare two quantum channels using Hermitian-preserving trace-preserving linear maps.
-In Sec. \hyperref[Sec:Main_res_Hierarchy]{III.B} we provide the hierarchy between the set of channels obtained from a given channel by post-processing it with Hermitian-preserving trace-preserving linear maps and the set of channels obtained by post-processing the same given channel with other quantum channels.
+The rest of this paper is arranged as follows.
+In Sec. \hyperref[Sec:Prelim]{II}, we discuss the preliminaries.
+In Sec. \hyperref[Sec:Main_res]{III}, we present the main results of this work.
+More specifically, in Sec. \hyperref[Sec:Main_res_asymp]{III.A}, we provide \emph{a detailed analysis} on the comparison of quantum channels using Hermitian-preserving trace-preserving linear maps in a physically meaningful way.
+In Sec. \hyperref[Sec:Main_res_Hierarchy]{III.B} we discuss the hierarchy between the set of channels obtained from a given channel by post-processing it with Hermitian-preserving trace-preserving linear maps and the set of channels obtained by post-processing the same given channel with other quantum channels.
 The set of channels obtained by post-processing the same given channel with positive maps lies between these two sets.
+In Sec. \hyperref[Sec:Main_res_Phys_Imp]{III.C}, given a pair of quantum channels where one can be written as the concatenation of the other with an HPTP map, we discuss the difficulty of \emph{physical implementability} of the former quantum channel in the scenarios where the latter quantum channel has already been implemented.
 In Sec. \hyperref[Sec:Conc]{IV}, we summarize our results and discuss future directions.